What we are doing.

 What you can do.

-Once you've decided to attend GWS2017, here are some things you can do to reduce your carbon footprint on your trip.
+Once you've decided to attend GWS2013, here are some things you can do to reduce your carbon footprint on your trip.

 - If you can combine the trip with other necessary travel, do so.

 - Take Amtrak if you can — the greenhouse gas emissions are much less per passenger than for air travel.
-See our Travel Info page.
+See our Getting to Denver webpage.

 - Don't rent a car.
-You don't need a car to get around Norfolk while at GWS2017 — the downtown is eminently walkable.
+You don't need a car to get around Denver while at GWS2013 — use the city's public transport system instead.
+See our Getting around Denver page.

 - Take advantage of the hotel's in-house recycling program.